-If the application includes affordable housing initiatives, Destination BC will share that information with the Ministry of Municipal Affairs and Housing who will review and provide feedback to the Ministry of Finance for approval.
-The Ministry of Municipal Affairs and Housing may contact the applicant for additional information.
+If the application includes affordable housing initiatives, Destination BC will share that information with the Housing Policy Branch who will review and provide feedback to the Ministry of Finance for approval.
+The Housing Policy Branch may contact the applicant for additional information.

 Once Destination BC has conducted a review of the completed application package and approved the Five-year Strategic Business Plan and one-year Tactical Plan, the application will be forwarded to the Ministry of Finance for their review and recommendation to Cabinet.

 If the application is approved by the Ministry of Finance, the application will be forwarded to Cabinet for approval and the Designated Accommodation Area Tax Regulation will be amended if Cabinet approves the application.
 The Regulation sets out the designated recipient, the designated accommodation area, the rate of tax, the effective date of the tax, the repeal date of the tax, and the approved uses of the revenue.

 The applicant will be informed by the Ministry of Finance when the amendment to the Designated Accommodation Area Tax Regulation has been made and will be given information via email on when the tax will come in effect.